The Construction of Angkor Wat

 The depiction on the wall of Angkor Wat reveals the solidarity of the Southern alliance that reflects no serious skirmishes with the southern powerhouses.
 By now, evidences show that Sri Dharmaraja, along with the hard core of the Sri Vijaya had been succumbed and absorbed in Suryavarman II's internal circle either by force or by persuasion.
 The last part of the bas-relief provides us with important information about the control of the Angkorean court over Dvaravati of the Menam Valley.
-Complementing the rare information from the Chinese texts, it shed light to the political aspects of the Angkorean dependency of northern Siam states during the reign of Suryavrman II.
+Complementing the rare information from the Chinese texts, it shed light to the political aspects of the Angkorean supremacy over northern Siam states during the reign of Suryavrman II.

 The Siam Kut and the Siam Kuk

 What could not be missed is the last depiction on the wall of Angkor was the section under the label of "Syam Kut", apparently depicting non-Khmer troupes under their own commander.
 The depiction shows contrast between a contingent of Siamese troupes with the Khmer army of Angkor.
 Another small inscription identifies their commander as "Anak rajyakaryya bhaga paman jen jhala ta nam Syam Kuk", a royal officer bearing the title of the "bhaga paman Jen jhala" named "Siam Kuk".
 It is important to note the difference between the two words "Siam kut" and "Siam Kuk" as the former was referring to the whole Siamese contingent and the latter as part of the title of the Siamese commander.
 We shall identify that the Siam Kuk (Gog), as referred to the Siamese commander, was in general a reference to the Tai leadership of Western Kambojan stock (The Meru Culture: The impact of Cinicization: The Identity crisis).
 On the other hand, we had also identified that Siam Kut was a Khmer reference to a southern community of the Menam Valley (Nokor Khmer: The Syam country: The Syam Kuti and Lawaratha).
 Located around Ayudhya, Siam Kut was part of Sri Dhammaraja.
 The depiction portrays the soldiers in the Syam Kut's contingent to be more primitive than the rest of the Angkorean troupes and clearly less organized.
 Looking closely, they fit the description of the Guchanaga warriors in various Chinese texts.
 Of their attire in consistency with the Naga traditional vogue, we could identify them as Ligor' s warriors of Sri Dharmaraja.
 When they came to the country for trading, Chinese merchants often had to interface with Sri Vijayan soldiers and noticed their particular appearance in their memoirs of the Southern Sea's empire.
 From their description, we are confident enough to identify the depicted Siamese troupes of Angkor Wat to be the Sri Vijayan warriors, in joining Lavo troops as part of the Angkorean army.
 Setting them apart from the Angkorean troops, peacock and other exotic bird's feathers were used for decoration on both their spears and headdresses.
 On the other hand, their skirts appear to be the same as the traditional Mon or Malay "sarong" called "longyi" that was still in use until modern days.
-They were recruited from southern indigenous tribesmen whose lifestyle was preserved until modern days.
+They were recruited from southern indigenous naga tribesmen whose lifestyle was preserved until modern days.
 Despite their primitive appearance, they were often mentioned in Chinese Texts as of incomparable bravery.
 Chinese merchants were then advised not to mess around with these Sri Vijayan Law enforcement officers.
 On the other token, evidences show that the Siamese or Lao people of the northern countries were already adopting the Khmer culture.
 Through Lavo, Xiang-Mai received the Khmer Culture long before the creation of Haripangjaya.
 It could be checked out that their traditional dress consisting of a larger piece of cloth wore with the front end passed between the legs and tied to the back.
 Called in Khmer as "Kbin", the same apparel was good for both sex and was common to all citizen of Angkor (Nokor Khmer: The Siam country: The customs).
 Had they been recruited into the Khmer army they would blend in completely with the depicted Lavo contingents.
 In the depicted military parade, it is expected that they wore exactly the same uniform as the depicted Khmer and Lavo Soldiers were wearing.
 At the time, we shall see that Suryavarman II had already subdued Xiang-Mai and was in the process of reorganizing the whole northern region.
 As Lavo was now under his tight control, evidences show still that the northern Siam countries were in disarray.
 It was due in part to the fact that Haripangjaya emerged as a serious contender against Angkor since the reign of Suryavarman I and sided itself with Ramandesa.
 As an inscription put it, Suryavarman II himself went into the countries of his enemies to eclipse the glory of the victorious Rashu who was the ancestor of Rama.
 It was referring to Ramanadesa that was then under the last Triphuvanaditya's lineage of Kyansetha.
 There was no indication that Suryavarman II succeeded in consolidating back Haripangjaya and other northern Siam countries into the Khmer Cakravatin Empire during his reign.
 For concrete evidences showing these northern Siam troops joining in the Khmer coalition army, we would have to wait until later under the reign of Jayavarman VII when evidences show that Ramandesa along with other northern Shan countries were absorbed under Angkorean control.
 At the mean time, Suryavarman II still had more unrest to quiet down.
 As we shall see, the challenge came from Champapura that was all along a cardinal state of Angkor.
-The crisis stayed until the reign of Jayavarman VII, when many inscriptions witness the coalition force of Pukam, Shan and Khmer troops fighting against Angkor' s enemy, Dai-Viet.
+The crisis stayed until the reign of Jayavarman VII, when many inscriptions witness the coalition force of Pukam, Shan and Khmer troops fighting against Angkor' s enemy, Annam.